 - Likewise, Tresdin's old male model (also based on Garithos) had a prominent mustache and beard, and rode a horse.
 In this game, she has dialogue complimenting people for their mustaches, beards, and mounts.

 - Power Nullifier: During a Duel, both Tresdin and her opponent are prohibited from using spells and item active abilities.
-In addition, certain passive skills are also disabled.

 - Punctuated!
 For!
 Emphasis!

 - One of her rare lines references a famous line from the Fallout series.

 - Another references US General George Patton's famous WWII speech.